Marco Pierre White: Hell's Kitchen

-In September 2007, White was the Head Chef in ITV's Hell's Kitchen television series.
+In September 2007 White was the head chef in ITV's Hell's Kitchen television series.

-At one point during the series, controversy ensued when White said, "I don't think it was a pikey's picnic tonight."
-The remark prompted criticism from the Commission for Racial Equality.
-However, the show was defended by an ITV spokesman, who indicated that warnings about its content were given before transmission, and that White's comment had been challenged by one of the contestants, Lee Ryan.
+In one episode, White said, "I don't think it was a pikey's picnic tonight."
+This was criticised by the Commission for Racial Equality.
+However, the series was defended by a spokesman for ITV, who indicated that warnings about its content were given before transmission, and that White's comment had been challenged by one of the contestants, Lee Ryan.
 The book accompanying the show, Marco Pierre White in Hell's Kitchen, was published on 23 August 2007 by Ebury Press.

 White returned to ITV's screens to present the 4th series of Hell's Kitchen in 2009.